effectz-ai/effectz-gpt/effectzgpt/frontend/README.md

 ## Learn More

+NOTE:  for NEXT_PUBLIC_CHAT_API use public ip of the backend server and make sure the port is open

 To learn more about LlamaIndex, take a look at the following resources:

 - [LlamaIndex Documentation](https://docs.llamaindex.ai) - learn about LlamaIndex (Python features).